cloudnativetrainings/trainings/kkp_fundamentals/08-deploy-master-cluster-mla/README.md

-helm --namespace monitoring upgrade --install --wait --values values.yaml kube-state-metrics releases/v2.18.2/charts/monitoring/kube-state-metrics/ helm --namespace monitoring upgrade --install --wait --values values.yaml grafana releases/v2.18.2/charts/monitoring/grafana/ helm --namespace monitoring upgrade --install --wait --values values.yaml karma releases/v2.18.2/charts/monitoring/karma/
+helm --namespace monitoring upgrade --install --wait --values values.yaml kube-state-metrics releases/v2.18.2/charts/monitoring/kube-state-metrics/ helm --namespace monitoring upgrade --install --wait --values values.yaml grafana releases/v2.18.2/charts/monitoring/grafana/ helm --namespace monitoring upgrade --install --wait --values values.yaml karma releases/v2.18.2/charts/monitoring/karma/ helm --namespace monitoring upgrade --install --wait --values values.yaml blackbox-exporter releases/v2.18.2/charts/monitoring/blackbox-exporter/
 ```

-**Note**: If any of the helm chart installation step fails, check the specific pods for details.
-It may also happen that autoscaling
-will be involved in case that there is not enough capacity on the current nodes (that may take a few minutes).
+>**Note**: If any of the helm chart installation step fails, check the specific pods for details.
+It may also happen that autoscaling will be involved in case that there is not enough capacity on the current nodes (that may take a few minutes).

 You can check if all helm charts were installed properly.